 - Is the course professionally accredited with an industry body (if relevant)?
 This is important and whilst on the subject, it is a terrific idea to join a professional body as a student member once you start studying.

 What are the typical career outcomes for the program(s)?
 Is graduate employment data available for the course?
 Is demand for the occupation likely to be steady and/or increase or decline?
 Where are the likely future opportunities?

 It is important to feel comfortable on campus, not just in your course.
-How did you feel when you visited the campus?
+How did you feel when you visited the campus (if this was possible)?
 Also consider course delivery.
-Where possible, face to face teaching is preferable and increases your overall feeling of engagement on campus.
+Where possible, face to face teaching is preferable and increases your overall feeling of engagement on campus though as 2020 has shown us, the ability to adapt to online learning is important.
 Consider how you liked to learn and study at school.
 Some students thrive in a large city campus whilst others would be happier on a smaller campus where they feel less anonymous.
 In my experience, students who embrace university life and get involved are the happiest.

 Other factors to consider, depending on your needs are; support services available including counselling, careers advice, the variety of clubs and campus activities on offer, sport and recreation facilities etc.